afska/gba-remote-play/README.md

 As a sanity check, this transfer is done twice.
 The second time, each device sends the received packet during the first transfer.
 If it doesn't match => **Reset!**

 **Related code:**

 - [Metadata exchange on the GBA](https://github.com/rodri042/gba-remote-play/blob/v1.1/gba/src/_main.cpp#L124)
 - [Metadata exchange on the RPI](https://github.com/rodri042/gba-remote-play/blob/v1.1/raspi/src/GBARemotePlay.h#L198)

 ## Audio

 For the audio, the GBA runs [a port](https://github.com/pinobatch/gsmplayer-gba) of the [GSM Full Rate](https://en.wikipedia.org/wiki/Full_Rate) audio codec.
-It expects 33-byte audio frames, but in order to survive frame drops, GSM frames are grouped into chunks, with its length defined by a build time constant called `AUDIO_CHUNK_SIZE`.
+It expects 33-byte audio frames, but in order to survive frame drops, GSM frames are grouped into chunks, with their length defined by a build time constant called `AUDIO_CHUNK_SIZE`.

 **Related code:**

 - [Audio chunk size constant](https://github.com/rodri042/gba-remote-play/blob/v1.1/gba/src/Protocol.h#L16)

 ### Reading system audio